 This level is pretty straight forward, and fairly bug free.
 The goal is to guide Meebzork safely past the rising and lowering stalactites (at least I think they're stalactites).
 Each time Meebzork is hit by a stalactite he'll loose a life and get thrown back to the start of the level.
 The collision detection is a bit iffy here, and your hit zone seems to extend a little bit beyond the front of Meebzork.
 The speed of the last few stalactites makes this level very difficult, but it is winnable.
 After Meebzork reaches the other side of the cave he'll be transported to...

 The goal of this level is to reach the top of the cliff where the glowing block is (a castle?).
 However Meebzork simply can't fly his cloud up there (that would be too easy), instead he has to shoot blocks to levitate his cloud.
 There are two different types of blocks; red blocks and blue blocks.
 If a blue block hits Meebzork he'll be bumped down a bit and lose some energy, but if a red block hits him, he'll loose a life in addition to being bumped down a notch.

 Since Meebzork can only shoot upwards, there is no way he can dodge or destroy blocks to his left or right.
-Although it may seem impossibly difficult, the author of the game has recently confirmed that this level is beatable.
+Although it may seem impossibly difficult, the the level can be beat by abusing emulator save states or just plain luck.
 This level has a few bugs which can cause Meebzork to suddenly loose lives for no reason, and on occasion the blocks will turn into thin lines which glitch on and off.
 Once Meebzork reaches the top of the screen he ends up in...